 Its all too often I see images printed large and then a customer sees the odd spot of dust that was missed in post processing.
 Some never even notice these spots and they end up framed or even mounted for a judges eyes to scrutinise…!
 Having judged many competitions these pesky ‘dust bunnies’ are a pet hate of mine.
 Plain and simple… if they appear on a print then I immediately take a point off!
 Especially so in advanced categories where said photographer should be able to see what I can see!!!!!!

-Of course you can also remove these dust spots in Lightroom or Aperture but in general I leave that job for photoshop.
+Of course you can also remove these dust spots in Lightroom (or whatever other raw processor you use) but in general I leave that job for photoshop.
 I find it quicker and more precise in there.
-In saying that, Lightroom 5’s Spot removal tool is massively better than previous versions…!
+In saying that, recent Lightroom versions of spot removal is massively better than previous versions.